India's Tech Achievements

 2. ISRO’s Mars Orbiter Mission (Mangalyaan) – Space Excellence at a Fraction of the Cost

-On 24 September 2014, India’s Mars Orbiter Mission made history as the first Asian mission to reach Mars and the first in the world to succeed on its maiden attempt.
-At a cost of just $74 million, it was cheaper than the Hollywood film Gravity.
+On 24 September 2014, India’s Mars Orbiter Mission made history as the first Asian mission to reach Mars and the first globally to succeed on its maiden attempt.
+Costing just $74 million, Mangalyaan became a defining moment for Indian space technology.

 The mission’s success demonstrated India’s capabilities in precision engineering, efficient project management, and innovative cost-cutting without compromising mission objectives.
 Earlier this year, India achieved second successful satellite docking.
 This efficiency is now influencing private aerospace companies worldwide, where budget constraints are increasingly a factor.
 It showcased the world Indian space technology and its impact in the technology world.